Ballyconnell: Medieval

-1457 Brian Maguire fought with Lochlann O'Rourke, the McGoverns & McKiernans at Ballyconnell.
+According to the annals, in 1457, Brian Maguire fought with Lochlann O'Rourke, the McGoverns & McKiernans at Ballyconnell.

-1470 O'Donnell & O'Rourke fought with O'Reilly, the English and the McKiernans at Ballyconnell.

-1475 Hugh Roe O'Donnell went to Ballyconnell to make peace with the O'Reilly.

-1595 O'Donnell camped at Ballyconnell after raiding the town of Cavan.
+In 1470, O'Donnell and O'Rourke fought with O'Reilly, the English and the McKiernans at Ballyconnell.
+And, in 1475, Hugh Roe O'Donnell went to Ballyconnell to make peace with the O'Reilly.
+The annals suggest that O'Donnell camped at Ballyconnell after raiding the town of Cavan in 1595.

 Post-1600

 About 1606, Captain Richard Tyrrell, of Tyrrellspass Castle, County Westmeath, bought the Derryginny and Snugborough parts of the Calva ballybetagh from Cormac Magauran.
 He then exchanged his lands at the start of the Ulster Plantation for more property in Tullygarvey barony where he lived.

 Walter Talbot, a recusant servitor and a burgess of Cavan Corporation, whose parents were James Talbot and Margaret Brett of Agherskeethe (now Augherskea), County Meath, purchased another part of the Calva ballybetagh before 1609 but the title was defective.
 However, in the launching of the Plantation of Ulster in 1609, Sir Arthur Chichester, the Lord Deputy of Ireland, allowed Talbot to keep his estate as he had begun bringing in settlers and building houses.
 In the Plantation of Ulster by grant dated 23 June 1610, King James VI and I granted the lands forming the 'Manor of Calva' to Hugh Culme.
 In the same year Culme surrendered his interest to Walter Talbot.
 It was regranted to Talbot as the 'Manor of Calva'.
-The lands granted were the town of Ballyconnell and the surrounding townlands of Derrogeny, one poll; Killog, one poll; Gortulleran, one poll; Mucklagh, one poll; Skeagh, one poll; Gortewey, one poll; Rathkillin, one poll; Downe, one poll; Enagh, one poll; Townaciateragh, one poll; Cowlynan, one poll; Cloughan, one poll; Cavan, 2 polls; Mullaghduffe, 2 polls; Kilcloghan, 2 polls; Carraghmore, 4 polls; Nahownee, 2 polls; Ardagh, one poll; Rosbreassell, one poll; Crosse, 2 polls; Kildannagh, 2 polls; Kiltragh, one poll; Knocks, one poll; Killenawe, one poll; Dowerhannagh, one poll; Uzren, one poll; Nidd, one poll; Bartony, 2 polls; Dromyne, one poll; Cavanickehall, one poll and Barrin, 2 polls.
+The lands granted were the town of Ballyconnell and a number of surrounding townlands.